MicrosoftDocs/xamarin-docs/docs/ios/platform/extensions.md

 For Extensions that will receive data from their host apps, the data is in the form of an array of [NSExtensionItem](xref:Foundation.NSExtensionItem) objects stored in the [InputItems](xref:Foundation.NSExtensionContext.InputItems) property of the [ExtensionContext](xref:Foundation.NSExtensionContext) of the Extension's `UIViewController`.

-Other Extension, such as Photo Editing extensions, may distinguish between the user completing or canceling usage.
+Other Extensions, such as Photo Editing extensions, may distinguish between the user completing or canceling usage.
 This will be signaled back to the host app via the [CompleteRequest](xref:Foundation.NSExtensionContext.CompleteRequest*) and [CancelRequest](xref:Foundation.NSExtensionContext.CancelRequest*) methods of [ExtensionContext](xref:Foundation.NSExtensionContext) property.

 For more information, please see Apple's [App Extension Programming Guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/index.html#//apple_ref/doc/uid/TP40014214-CH20-SW1).